 IOC pledges $10 million to anti-doping fight

-KATOWICE, Poland (AP) -- The incoming leader of the World Anti-Doping Agency asked for more money.
-The International Olympic Committee said ''Yes.''
+KATOWICE, Poland — The incoming leader of the World Anti-Doping Agency asked for more money.
+The International Olympic Committee said "Yes."

 IOC president Thomas Bach pledged $10 million to fight doping in sports, half of which would go toward storing samples from pre-Olympics testing for 10 years and the other half toward investigations and research.